 This course is designed to develop supervisory and instructional skills for teaching advanced cosmetology students in a laboratory setting.
 Topics include practical demonstrations, supervision, and advanced student assessment.
 Upon completion, students should be able to demonstrate competence in the areas covered by the Instructor Licensing Examination and meet program completion requirements.
 This is a certificate-level course.

 Computer Science

-Prerequisites: Satisfactory scores on the college placement tests or
+Prerequisites: Satisfactory placement or

 Take One Set: